 Students use the properties of circles to construct and understand different geometric figures, and lay the groundwork for constructing mathematical arguments through proof.

-In Unit 1, Constructions, Proof and Rigid Motion, students are introduced to the concept that figures can be created by just using a compass and straightedge using the properties of circles, and by doing so, properties of these figures are revealed.
+In Unit 1, students are introduced to the concept that figures can be created by just using a compass and straightedge using the properties of circles, and by doing so, properties of these figures are revealed.
 Transformations that preserve angle measure and distance are verified through constructions and practiced on and off the coordinate plane.
 These rigid motion transformations are introduced through points and line segments in this unit, and provide the foundation for rigid motion and congruence of two-dimensional figures in Unit 2.
 This unit lays the groundwork for constructing mathematical arguments through proof and use of precise mathematical vocabulary to express relationships.

 Unit 1 begins with students identifying important components to define- emphasizing precision of language and notation as well as appropriate use of tools to represent geometric figures.
 Students are introduced to the concept of a construction, and use the properties of circles to construct basic geometric figures.
 In Topic B, students formalize understanding developed in middle school geometry of angles around a point, vertical angles, complementary angles, and supplementary angles through organizing statements and reasons for why relationships to construct a viable argument.
-Topic C merges the concepts of specificity of definitions, constructions, and proof to formalize rigid motions studied in 8th grade.
+Topic C merges the concepts of specificity of definitions, constructions, and proof to formalize rigid motions studied in 8th Grade Math.
 Students learn that rigid motions can be used as a tool to show congruence.
 Students focus on rigid motions with points, line segments and angles in this unit through transformation both on and off the coordinate plane.

 In the next unit, students use the concepts of constructions, proof, and rigid motions to establish congruence with two dimensional figures.
 Through the establishment of a solid foundation of precise vocabulary and developing arguments in Unit 1, students are able to use these strategies and theorems to identify and describe geometric relationships throughout the rest of the year.